 SB 280 – Relating to Local Ordinances

-On Wednesday, January 12, SB 280 by Senator Travis Hutson (R-Palm Coast) was heard by the Senate Community Affairs Committee and was reported favorable with 6 yeas and 2 nays.
-AIF’s Vice President of Governmental Affairs, Adam Basford, stood in support of this legislation.
+On Thursday, January 20, SB 280 by Senator Travis Hutson (R-Palm Coast) was heard by the Senate Rules Committee and was reported favorable with 14 yeas and 2 nays.
+AIF’s Legislative Affairs Assistant, BD Jogerst, stood in support of this legislation.

-SB 280 will now go to the Senate Judiciary Committee.
+SB 280 will now go to the Senate floor for consideration.

 AIF supports legislation that grants businesses the right to challenge in court unjust and arbitrary local ordinances that create barriers to business which leads to jobs lost and a decelerated economy.
 Business is the lifeblood of Florida and owners deserve the right to protect their livelihood.